 Sun (2013) configured Turnitin for a 30-word exclusion for checking content similarities and found that the number of authors did influence plagiarism rates (the single author was the lowest).
 With her configuration at ten times the default Turnitin setting, she found that an author’s official language did not influence plagiarism rates.
 Ison (2012, 2014) conducted dissertation corpus studies and explored the premise that on-line dissertations would have higher plagiarism rates than more conventional institutions.
 He did not find any evidence that supported these hypotheses.

-Given the various, sometimes conflicting evidence of prediction, it remains clear that better, more defined, techniques need to be developed.
+Given the various, sometimes conflicting evidence of prediction, it remains clear that better, more defined techniques need to be developed.
 Plagiarism corpus studies are very complex.
 The slightest variance in strategies and techniques can have a huge impact on the reported results.
 However, the constant that seems to reappear is that educating the student or author about plagiarism and its detection does influence outcomes.
-Further research can examine which educational techniques are the most effective.

 Discuss Document Similarity Levels